Skip to main content

 Security

-Tools, Functions, and Pipelines execute arbitrary Python code on your server.
+Tools and Functions execute arbitrary Python code on your server.
 Only install extensions from trusted sources, review code before importing, and restrict Workspace access to administrators.
 See the Security Policy for details.

 Resource sharing